 Pantai Tengah, just south of the lively Pantai Cenang, is a more tranquil beach.
 While it’s lined with resorts, they’re mostly accessible, so the beach remains public.

-Water activities for family fun
+Water activities in Langkawi for familes

 At Pantai Cenang, you’ll find all sorts of water sports: water skiing, jet skiing, banana boating, and parasailing.
-These are especially fun for older kids.
+These are especially fun for older children.
 You can book activities easily at one of the many booths along the beach or the main street.

 Sunset watching on beaches in Langkawi